 (Ord.
 1352; Ord.
 1376; Code 2014; Ord.
 1383; Ord.
 1431; Ord.
 1472)

-(a) There is hereby adopted Interconnection Standards for Installation and Parallel Operation of Customer-Owned Renewable Electric Generation Facilities dated April 17, 2023.
+(a) There is hereby adopted Interconnection Standards for Installation and Parallel Operation of Customer-Owned Distributed Energy Systems dated September 2, 2025.

-(b) The adopted Interconnection Standards for Installation and Parallel Operation of Customer-Owned Renewable Electric Generation Facilities dated April 17, 2023, may be amended, and modified in whole or in part by the Governing Body of the City of Marion, Kansas, as deemed appropriate by the Governing Body.
+(b) The adopted Interconnection Standards for Installation and Parallel Operation of Customer-Owned Distributed Energy Systems dated September 2, 2025, may be amended, and modified in whole or in part by the Governing Body of the City of Marion Kansas, as deemed appropriate by the Governing Body.

 (d) Distributed Generation Customers: